SandraVillamar/Solar-EDA/README.md

 - `Pasion et al dataset.csv`: data
 - `eda_notebook.ipynb`: jupyter notebook containing all EDA; can also be viewed with Google Colab [here](https://colab.research.google.com/drive/1lwJoR0XxA76lOJT2g6u6Y5HqkZaizeZT?usp=sharing)
 - `kde_plot.py`: contains function that produces kernel density plots for different climate's power output distribution.
-- `model_testing.py`: contains implementation of different machine learning models, construction of the stacked model we use, and a series of testings on the models' performance in different climate types.
+- `model_testing.py`: contains implementation of different machine learning models, construction of the optimal "stacking" model which achieves SOTA among all models, and a series of testings on the models' performance in different climate types.
+The testing results is stored in a dataframe.
 - `presentation.pdf`: PDF of our presentation